-In maths we focus on developing children’s skills in the four operations of number addition, subtraction, multiplication and division.
-As well as children understanding these operations we also teach them to apply these to problem solving and reasoning.
+In maths, we will focus on developing children’s skills in the four operations of number; addition, subtraction, multiplication and division.
+As well as children understanding these operations, we will also teach them to apply these to problem solving and reasoning.
 Alongside these we are continually developing children’s number fact recall and their mental maths skills and strategies e.g number bond to 10, 20 100, addition and subtraction of a multiple of 10 and knowledge of times tables.

-We also explore properties of 2D and 3D shapes, use measure and money in real life contexts and learn to tell the time to the nearest five minutes.
-You can help your child at home through practise of their mental maths skills regularly and encouraging their recall to be as rapid as possible.
+We will also explore properties of 2D and 3D shapes, use measure and money in real life contexts and learn to tell the time to the nearest five minutes.
+You can help your child at home through the practising their mental maths skills regularly and encouraging their recall to be as rapid as possible.

 We will teach other subject areas through half termly topics.
 These offer the children a chance to develop a variety of skills and increase their knowledge of key facts, for example knowing the names of the 7 continents in geography.
 The topics have a number of different focuses which allows full coverage of the curriculum across the year.